sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![rseries](./assets/diagram-waf.png)

-To do that, go back to the F5 Distributed Cloud console and select **Manage Configuration** in the service menu of the created HTTP Load Balancer.
+To do that, go back to the Console and select **Manage Configuration** in the service menu of the created HTTP Load Balancer.

 ![Configure](./assets/configure_manage.png)